ianamason/SudokuSensei/README.md

 ### Freedom Analysis:

+The freedom analysis assigns to each empty cell the set of legal possibilities for that cell.
+I.e. choices that do not obviously violate
 You can look at the freedom analysis of the puzzle via `Show > Freedom`, and get rid of them via `Clear > Freedom`.

 ![Freedom](img/freedom.png?raw_true)

+### Least Free

+As the most primitve kind of hint, one can ask for the least free cell via `Show > Least Free` which will highlight the cell with the smallest freedom set.

+### Hints

+You can ask for a hint.
+Hints are hard.
+What we do is compute the minimal unsat core for each empty cell (with some optimizations: see the `cutoff` in the options tab) and point out a cell with the smallest such core.
+This is usually a good indication that the cell can be solved relatively easily by a human.
+Though of course wth really hard puzzles these are still really hard to solve.
+If you on debugging you will even see (in the console) the actual answer.
+But don't cheat, you won'y feel better for it.

+### Counting Solutions

+A legal puzzle should have exactly one solution, but when you are designing your own you may have many solutions.
+You can count the number of solutions via `Show > # Solutions`.
+This computation could take a long time, so we have a simple upper bound cutoff called `aleph_nought` that you can configure in the options tab.

+### Estimating Difficulty

+Estimating the difficulty of a puzzle is also hard.
+We provide three, two are branch-difficulty measures of two different backtracking solution search algorithms presented in [[3]](https://dlbeer.co.nz/articles/sudoku.html).
+These are some what adhoc in congruent puzzles (via the natural symmetries) will have different difficulties.
+`Show > Difficulty (No Sofa)` and `Show > Difficulty (Sofa)` give these values (ranging from 0 to above 1000).
+We also present another metric (that we cooked up) but this takes time to compute, so be patient.
+It is a metric, and is basically  proportional to the sum of the sizes of all the minimal unsat cores.

 ### Notes: